4 - 4 : kolam with parallel dots. This kolam has 4 rows of 4 dots each.

 Please click on the blue arrow located at the bottom of the dot grid, to view the animation.

-7-1 : kolam with interlaced dots
+7-1 : kolam with parallel dots

 Start with 7 dots at the center and reduce the dots on both sides as shown.